rubocode/vision-lk/introduction/leap/index.md

 We cannot see ourselves developed and in peace unless we intend to be developed and play our part in achieving world peace.

+We can't live in a well unto ourselves.

 Take the leap!